akpw/batch-mp-tools/README.md

 ```
     $ renamer
 ```
 Without command arguments, renamer uses `print` as the default command.
+This is also the case for both `$ tagger` and `$ bmfp`, with each of the tool showing info which is relevant to its intended purpose.
-A little bit more advanced, if perhaps you'd like to see what's lurking at the 7th nested folder level:
+A little bit more advanced, to see what's lurking at the 7th nested folder level:
 ```
     $ renamer print -sl 7
 ```
-Or, how about multi-level indexing of all M4A files in all sub-directories of the current folder:
+For multi-level indexing of all M4A files in all sub-directories of the current folder:
 ```
     $ renamer -r -in '*.m4a' index
     /Desktop/_test/Gould